 But your cholesterol is only part of it.
 Your healthcare provider will look at your

-want you to make lifestyle changes before prescribing medicine.
+to make lifestyle changes before prescribing medicine.

 Maintain a healthy weight

 Being overweight can raise your blood pressure, cholesterol, and triglyceride levels.

 It also puts you at risk for type 2 diabetes.
 This condition can also raise your risk

 for clogged arteries and heart attack.

 By losing weight, you'll lower your cholesterol and blood pressure.
 You’ll also be